Disclaimer

 Just because I got this question in the past: Despite being a blog mostly about Solaris, it is not running on SPARC or Solaris.
 At the moment it’s hosted on a webspace provider as the blog is now simply a collection of static pages.

-The reason for this is simple: As it’s a personal spare time project it was easiest just to drop a plain vanilla Debian on a server back in 2004 and I kept it that way.
-Furthermore, as this is a personal blog I wanted to be sure that i don’t use any software licensed by a former or current employer.
-Something that I just could use based on my employment status.
-Of course it’s not the same Debian of 2004, currently it’s Debian 10.
+The reason for this is simple: As it’s a personal spare time project it was easiest just to drop a plain vanilla Debian (I have been using debian since the last century) on a dedicated server back in 2004 and I kept it that way.
+Furthermore, as this is a personal blog I wanted to be sure that I don’t use any software licensed by a former or current employer.
+Something that I could only use based on my employment status.
+Of course it’s not the same OS as in 2004, currently it’s Debian 13 (“Trixie”) on the system generating the website and whatever Strato is using for their webservers.